maubanel/UE5-Lighting/directional/README.md

 ##### `Step 9.`\|`ITL`| :small_orange_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:

 Now before we can properly set the exposure we should have a range of spheres in the level that has white, black, mid gray and a reflective ball for the specular and reflections.
-Go to **Materials | Supplied** and select **M_Basic** and right mouse click to select `Create Material Instance`.
+This will act as a gray card which is used on film sets to properly set the camera exposure.
+In the digital world, it is no deifferent.
+Go to **Materials | Master** and select **M_Basic** and right mouse click to select `Create Material Instance`.
 Call this new instance `MI_GrayScale`.

+Create a new folder called **Materials | Material Instances** and drag the **MI_GrayScale** material instance into it.

 ![create material instance grayscale from m_basic](images/materialInstance1.png)